Special referee: Scope

 (2) The report of an official or special referee may be adopted wholly or partially by the court or a judge, and if so adopted may be enforced as a judgment or order to the same effect.

+In the New York State Unified Court System, a special referee may be appointed, but not in matrimonial cases nor if both parties object, nor if the proposed referee has certain conflicts of interest.

-As with most legal terminology, there is some variation by jurisdiction in the precise nomenclature used: in some jurisdictions a special referee is known as a "master", "special master" or "auditor".
+As with most legal terminology, there is some variation by jurisdictions in the precise nomenclature used: in some jurisdictions a special referee is known as a "master", "special master", "monitor", or "auditor".